Roof of England Walk

 The Roof of England Walk is a 188-mile (301-km) footpath in the North Pennines, England.
-It follows a circular route through Westmorland and Furness, Cumbria, Northumberland and County Durham, with a short section in North Yorkshire, and passes features including High Force in Teesdale, Blanchland Abbey, High Cup Nick, Cross Fell, and the Tan Hill Inn.
+It follows a circular route through Westmorland and Furness, Cumberland, Northumberland and County Durham, with a short section in North Yorkshire, and passes features including High Force in Teesdale, Blanchland Abbey, High Cup Nick, Cross Fell (the highest point of the walk, at 893 m) and the Tan Hill Inn.
 The path was officially opened in September 2025.
-It is generally described in an anticlockwise direction, starting and finishing at Appleby-in-Westmorland.
+It is generally described as an anticlockwise direction, starting and finishing at Appleby-in-Westmorland.